krivaten/custility/_includes/sections/padding.md

 - `.pad--lg--`: Adds a padding of **64px**
 - `.pad--xl--`: Adds a padding of **80px**

-### Actions
+### Suffixes
-The _suffixes_ that can be added to the padding class give you a lot of flexibility as to where and how padding will be applied.
+The _suffixes_ are the values you can append to the end of the _padding_ prefixes (i.e., `.pad--md--l`), to impact the padding of the element.
 Unless you edit the corresponding _alias_ variable values, your options will be named the following:

 - `t`: Adds padding to the **top**
 - `b`: Adds padding to the **bottom**